-(f) Raising of code flags "N" over "Fun Flag," with three sound signals, means "Present race(s) is/are abandoned and you shall continue racing and finish the race(s) for fun, training and press/spectator purposes."
+(f) Raising of code flags "N" over "Fun Flag," with three sound signals, means "Present heat(s) is/are abandoned and you shall continue racing and finish the heat(s) for fun, training and press/spectator purposes."

-(g) The Race Committee must notify all competitors concerned by signal or otherwise when a postponed or abandoned heat will be sailed.
+(g) The Sport Committee must notify all competitors concerned by signal or otherwise when a postponed or abandoned heat will be sailed.

-34. THE COURSE
+47. THE EXPRESSION COURSE

-34.1.
-Courses
+47.1.
+Courses: